Macbeth (character): In the play

 Shakespeare also presents Macbeth as a very determined character who wants to control his own fate, rather than letting it be for the witches to decide.
 The line "Your children shall be kings" proves that Macbeth is already plotting and "horrible imaginings" demonstrates that Macbeth is already thinking of committing the greatest sacrilege of them all – regicide – despite this act will damn him to hell for eternity.
 This conveys how single-minded Macbeth can be.

-These responses are the antithesis of Banquo's, who knew that the witches were forces of evil and shouldn't be trusted – "can the Devil speak true?” – whereas Shakespeare presents Macbeth in this scene as if he could be corrupted and his allegiance could shift, due to his state of moral conflict – "nothing is but what is not".
+These responses are the antithesis of Banquo's, who knew that the witches were forces of evil and should not be trusted – "can the Devil speak true?” – whereas Shakespeare presents Macbeth in this scene as if he could be corrupted and his allegiance could shift, due to his state of moral conflict – "nothing is but what is not".

 As the witches disappear, Ross arrives and presents Macbeth with his new title, but it becomes apparent that Macbeth has already begun to consider murdering Duncan and taking his place as king.
 (In medieval times and in the Elizabethan era, plans to murder royalty were punishable by death.)
 He states that the kingship will fall into his lap by luck alone and that he will not have to take any action to fulfil the witches' last prophecy: "If chance may have me king, why chance may crown me without my stir".
 Macbeth becomes fixated on the prophecy, ignoring Banquo's advice that "oftentimes to win us to our harm these instruments of darkness tell us truths…to betray us in deepest consequence".

 When he returns home, Lady Macbeth tries to convince him to kill Duncan.
 Macbeth at first refuses but changes his mind when she accuses him of cowardice.
 This suggests that Macbeth could be easily manipulated and his wife, and the witches, could see this flaw in him.
 When Macbeth says, "I am settled", this is the beginning of his fall from greatness, as Scotland's best defender to its nemesis.

 Giving in to his ambition, he kills Duncan and plants evidence of the regicide on two guards, whom he also kills.
 He hears voices that say "Macbeth shall sleep no more.
 Macbeth does murder sleep".
 He acknowledges that only the innocent sleep is "the balm of hurt minds".
 The king's sons, Malcolm and Donalbain, fear they will be blamed for Duncan's death and flee the country.
 Macbeth is then crowned king.

 Shakespeare cleverly compares Macbeth to Lucifer, who started out as the Morning Star, the highest and brightest one could go, but greed overtook him and he fell to become Satan, "angels are bright still, though the brightest fell".
 The similarities of the Devil and Macbeth are that Macbeth wanted to rise up the Great Chain of Being but, in trying, became the most hated man in Scotland.